-Inside every Drosophila melanogaster (fruit fly) female is a sperm battleground where sperm from two different males jockey with each other for the honor of fertilizing her eggs.
-By sequentially mating females with males genetically-engineered to produce sperm that glow either green or red (see video below), scientists have been able to directly observe sperm competing in what might appear to be the Drosophila version of Tron.
+Inside every Drosophila melanogaster (fruit fly) female is a battleground where sperm from two different males jockey with each other for the honor of fertilizing her eggs.
+By sequentially mating females with males genetically-engineered to produce sperm that glow either green or red (see video below), scientists have been able to directly observe sperm competing in what looks like the fruit fly version of Tron.
 Color coding the sperm in this way allows researchers to distinguish one male’s sperm from another’s and determine who the winners are.

 Surprisingly, it’s not always the fastest sperm that wins.

 Fertilization in Drosophila happens quite differently than it does in humans.
 When a female is inseminated, the sperm isn’t immediately used to fertilize her eggs.
-Instead, the sperm that swim up her reproductive tract are shunted into the female’s very own internal sperm back–special sperm storage organs called the seminal receptacles (SR) and spermathecae (ST).
+Instead, the sperm that swim up her reproductive tract are shunted into the female’s very own internal sperm bank–special storage organs called the seminal receptacles (SR) and spermathecae (ST).
 There, the sperm are stored until the female is ready to lay her eggs, which are produced in the ovaries.
 Once ready to be fertilized, the eggs move out of the ovaries and travel down the oviduct in conveyor belt-like fashion.
-When an egg reaches the entrance of the sperm bank, the female will release some sperm from the receptacles and spermathacae to fertilize the eggs.
+When an egg reaches the entrance of the sperm bank, sperm is released from the receptacles and spermathacae to fertilize the eggs.

 Females, however, are thrifty and won’t blow through their sperm savings before receiving another deposit.
 As little as three days after mating with the first male–and with sperm still in her bank– Drosophila females can remate to replenish their sperm reserves.
 Why females remate might have to do with ensuring that she doesn’t put all of her eggs in one basket, so to speak.
-Remating could protect against the possibility that her first partner was infertile.
-And even if the first male were fertile, he could have been a genetic deadbeat.
+Remating could be a hedge against the possibility that her first partner was infertile or a genetic deadbeat.
 Mating a second time increases the odds of mating with a male with desirable traits to pass on to her offspring.
-Through remating, Drosophila females may increase their odds of reproducing successfully.
+Thus, Drosophila females can increase their odds of reproducing successfully by remating.